 The park is a favorite spot for locals and tourists to rest and enjoy the greenery.
 There are many facilities for children, shaded areas and green walking trails, and a large fountain space that draws crowds in the summer.
 In the winter, the Christmas market and Ferris wheel grace this area and make for beautiful views and photos.

-7. Museo Matisse
+7. Matisse museum

 Easily accessible by bus and on foot in the beautiful Cimiez district, the Matisse Museum is housed in a beautiful 17th-century Genoese villa, located in the heart of a grove of olive trees, some of which are over 1000 years old.
 The museum is dedicated to the works of Henri Matisse (1869 – 1954), who lived in Nice from 1917 until his death in 1954, and is a must-see if you love art.
 You will have access to nearly 70 paintings, 200 drawings, engravings, sculptures, illustrated books, photographs, and paraphernalia of the artist.